newKJW/CoACD-for-Unity-modified/README.md

 .

-TIPS: 'preprocess mode' has three modes: auto, on, off.
+TIP 1: 'preprocess mode' has three modes: auto, on, off.

 'auto' decides whether do preprocess by its own algorithm. (in my opinion, not recommended)